NVIDIA/TensorRT-LLM/examples/medusa/README.md

 ## Overview
 Different from other models, Medusa decoding need a base model and Medusa heads.

-The TensorRT-LLM Medusa Decoding implementation can be found in [tensorrt_llm/models/medusa/model.py](../../tensorrt_llm/models/medusa/model.py), which actually adds MedusaHeads to a base model.
+The TensorRT-LLM Medusa Decoding implementation can be found in [tensorrt_llm/models/medusa/model.py](../../tensorrt_llm/models/medusa/model.py).
+The implementation adds Medusa heads to a base model.

-For more info about Medusa visit [speculative decoding documentation](../../docs/source/speculative_decoding.md).
+For more info about Medusa visit [speculative decoding documentation](https://nvidia.github.io/TensorRT-LLM/advanced/speculative-decoding.html).

 ## Support Matrix
   * GPU Compute Capability >= 8.0 (Ampere or newer)